Organic infant formula & feeding support

 Talk with them about what you’ll need (regular times to pump throughout the day, clean running water, a private space).

 Here is more information for each state’s workplace lactation laws: https://pregnantatwork.org/workplace-lactation-laws/

 Finding a designated space for pumping at work

-The Break Time for Nursing Mothers law does not require this space to be used solely for nursing or pumping, it can be a shared space but must be private when needed for expressing milk.2
+The PUMP Act does not require this space to be used solely for nursing or pumping, it can be a shared space but must be private when needed for expressing milk.2

 If your employer doesn’t know where they could fit one in, help out with some ideas, such as: private offices, clean storage closets, or even your car with window coverings.3